Italy's M5S to unveil new EU group in January

 Salvini has, in the past, spoken of Italy's euro exit.

-He has also vowed to create a new far-right axis in the EU elections together with Hungary's illiberal government, which could block EP lawmaking.
+He also aims to create a new far-right axis in the EU elections together with Hungary's illiberal government, which could block EP lawmaking.

 But Di Maio signalled firm support for the European project.